 capacity Lavasa International Convention Centre (LICC).
 Another brand

-of the Accor group - Novotel is scheduled for completion by 2015.
+of the Accor group - Novotel is scheduled for opening in April 2016.

 Projects with renowned hospitality players like Formule One, Holiday

 Inn, Langham and Eaton amongst others are slated to follow in quick

 As for the existing hospitality projects, Ekaant -The Retreat and